KaShiekzmi/Coursera-IBM-Full-Stack-Software-Developer-Professional-Certificate/README.md

 # IBM Full Stack Software Developer Professional Certificate
 I'm enrolled in an IBM course on Coursera called "[IBM Full Stack Software Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer)."
 There are 12 sub-courses in this professional course.
-I created this repository so that I may share my course certificates.
+I created this repository so that I may share my course certificates & asignments.

 # Certificates: